AitoDotAI/aito-python-tools/docs/source/sdk.rst

 The Aito Python SDK uses `Pandas DataFrame`_ for multiple operations.

-The example belows show how you can load a csv file into a DataFrame, please read the `official guide <https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html>`__ for further instructions.
+The example below shows how you can load a csv file into a DataFrame, please read the `official pandas guide <https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html>`__ for further instructions.
 You can download an example data file `here <https://raw.githubusercontent.com/AitoDotAI/kickstart/master/reddit_sample.csv>`__ and run the code below:

 .. code:: python

   import pandas as pd

-  reddit_df = pd.read_csv('reddit_sampe.csv')
+  reddit_df = pd.read_csv('reddit_sample.csv')

 You can also use the :ref:`apiDataFrameHandler` to read data into pandas DataFrame